mshumko/sampex/README.md

 python3 -m pip install -r requirements.txt
 ```
 # Get started
-To load the SAMPEX data you'll need to do two things:
+Before you can load the SAMPEX data you'll need to do two things:

 1. Download the SAMPEX data to a folder. wget is great for this.
 Write down the top-level SAMPEX data directory as you'll need it in step 2.
 2. Configure this package as it needs to know what directory to begin searching for the SAMPEX data.